 RESEARCH

-My research identifies non-financial flows of capital such as beauty, status, and attention, and considers how their circulation manifests in inequalities such as in markets, labor compensation, and more recently, in platform capitalism.
+My research identifies non-financial flows of capital such as beauty, status, and attention, and considers how their circulation impacts inequalities such as in markets, labor compensation, and more recently, in platform capitalism.
 Here are some main projects, past and present:

 Viral Social Media Content: Scholars typically approach virality as a matter of circulation; when something “goes viral” on the internet, it spreads far and fast.
-My approach is different.
-I think of virality as a cultural production and I've been following creative entrepreneurs as they pursue monetized attention on Facebook and other platforms.
+But I approach virality as a cultural production and I've been following creative entrepreneurs as they pursue monetized attention on Facebook and other platforms.
 This ethnography maps the changing field of cultural production in a digital age and theorizes how algorithms shape creative labor.
 Here is an overview in The Economist 1843 summer 2022.

 Valuation and Social Sorting: How does valuation reproduce social inequalities?
-With Heather Mooney (BU PhD candidate), we researched the college party scene in Boston, a case to examine inter-status interactions among students -- who gets into which party is tied to status hierarchies and gender.
-This team-based ethnography involved 10 undergraduate student researchers and was funded through UROP.
+With Heather Mooney (former BU PhD), we researched the college party scene in Boston, a case to examine inter-status interactions among students -- who gets into which party is tied to status hierarchies and gender.
+This team-based ethnography involved 10 undergraduate student researchers and was funded through UROP, and published in 2024 in Qualitative Sociology

 Elite Consumption: Tracing the connections between beauty, value, and status led me to study elites.
 My last book, Very Important People, documents how women with valued “bodily capital” generate status, social ties, and economic profits for wealthy men, while women themselves are unable to access such benefits.
 Based on fieldwork in New York, the Hamptons, the French Riviera, and Miami, this project is part of broader efforts to understand stratification by studying elites, who now drive the world’s sharp rise in economic inequality.